 - Add both extracts and orange zest and blend about 30 seconds.

-- Alternating between reserved flour mixture and buttermilk (in two additions), add to mixer, blending in after each addition.
+- Alternating between the reserved flour mixture and buttermilk (in two additions), add to mixer, blending in after each addition.

 - Distribute mixture into prepared muffin pan.